Jabalpur–Bhusaval section: Electrification

 While the Itarsi–Harda sector was electrified in 1990–91, the Harda–Khandwa–Bhusaval sector was electrified the next year.
-The 605 km long Naini Junction–Manikpur Junction–Stana Junction-Katni Junction-Jabalpur–Itarsi route has been completely electrified under Vision 2020 – A Blue print for Railway Electrification Programme.
+The 605 km long Naini Junction–Manikpur Junction–Satna Junction-Katni Junction-Jabalpur–Itarsi route has been completely electrified under Vision 2020 – A Blue print for Railway Electrification Programme.

 Speed limits

 The Howrah–Allahabad–Mumbai line is classified as 'B' class where trains can run up to 130 kph.

 Passenger movement

 Jabalpur (Station Code JBP) and Bhusaval (Station Code BSL)are amongst the top hundred booking stations of Indian Railway.

 Loco sheds

 Itarsi diesel shed holds 145+ locos.
 It has WDM-2, WDM-3A, WDM-3D, WDS-6 and WDP-4 diesel locos.
 This shed serves routes all across central India.
 Itarsi electric loco shed came up in the 1980s.
 It holds WAM-4, WAP-4 and WAG-5 electric locos.
 Its WAG-5 locos perform banking duties on the Budni–Barkhera ghat section.
 Bhusaval electric loco shed has WAM-4, WAP-4, WAG-5, WAG-7 and WCM-6 locomotives.